 New engineers are especially penalized by main-branch-only measurement.
 A junior developer working on feature/onboarding-revamp might ship 200 commits and participate in dozens of code reviews over their first two months.
 They're learning the codebase, building features, and becoming productive.
 But until their branch merges to main — which might take weeks or months for a large feature — they're a ghost in your analytics dashboard.

 Their manager's metrics say "low activity."
 Reality says they're one of the most active contributors on the team.
-This gap isn't just a measurement problem — it's a morale problem.
+The gap isn't just a measurement problem.
+It's a morale problem.

 Experiments and Prototypes